Most likely everyone has felt sad at one time or another. But of everyone, the 3rd dimensional mindset feels sad the most.

 Most people feel hopeless, depressed, and downright unhappy when they feel sad.
 Ask yourself, “Do I really want to continue feeling this way?”
 If not, ask God or a Higher Power to help you end feeling sad.

-Visit the entire 3rd, 4th and 5th dimension section.
+Visit the entire 3rd, 4th and 5th dimension section and take the Quiz, What Dimension are You Mostly in?

 If you need help with moving up to the 4th or 5th dimension, contact Vickie Champion for a coaching and consulting session.